• Menu

 via https://shop.stockphotosecrets.com/imagedetails/98684602/ING_32193_146396-Ingimage-contributors-Young-man-working-on-computer-at-night-in-dark-off.html

-Unfortunately, right now, we can’t get around the fact that we are always looking at a screen.
+These days we can’t get around the fact that we are always looking at a screen.
+So many jobs are remote, and even if they’re not, it is still common to work on some sort of device.
 Between our phones and laptops, we’re looking at screens way more than before.
 Since we know that we can’t necessarily control our screen-time as well as before, we have to be more creative.
 Overall, we’re going to talk about screen-time “fatigue”, but that really means talking about the common symptoms that can present themselves when screen-time is above average.

 Common Symptoms